SmallJoker/OpenEdits/doc/lua_api.md

     * Called once when entering the block.
     * `tile` (number): The tile index of the block
  * `on_placed()` <- `nil`
+    * Called when at least one such block was placed.